-Secondly he was basically on the run.
+Kilgallon was basically on the run.
 On August 20th 1912 and not even twenty one John had taken a car from his father garage and attended a party.
-Following the party just after 2am in the morning the car was packed with ten people and according to police reports the car was travelling at 65 mph when it struck a farm wagon, catapulting the occupants from the car and over turning.
+Following the party just after 2am in the morning the car was packed with ten people and according to police reports the car was travelling at 65 mph when it struck a farm wagon, catapulting the occupants from the car and over-turning.

 The most seriously injured was sixteen year old Cecilia Welstead who was crippled for life following the accident.
 In January 1915 Ms. Welstead sought $50,000 but the Kilgallon family had removed their son from the jurisdiction and sent him to Ireland John’s father denied in court that his son’s departure had anything to do with the court case.
 Ms. Welstead was awarded $20,000 in damages by Justice Scudder.

 He was in the Post Office during the thick of the combat, and surrendered with Pearse after six days of heavy fighting.
 According to Desmond Ryan’s BMH witness statement